This post is based on an interview we conducted with Alana in February 2019.

 Real Money Talk is our series where we interview Australians from all walks of life about their personal finances.
 The views expressed are those of the interviewees, based on their experiences with money, and as such are not necessarily representative of Spaceship's views.

-We have changed the name of the interviewee for their privacy.
+We have changed the name of the interviewee for their privacy, but it’s worth noting that the interviewee works at Spaceship.

 Alana is a 35 year old, working professional living in Sydney.
 She has been on a rollercoaster ride, financially, since finishing high school.